akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 ```

 ### Loss Function
-The 'loss_function' computes the loss for training the model, considering residuals and boundary conditions.
+The `loss_function` computes the loss for training the model, considering residuals and boundary conditions.
-- Loss_GE is the standard L2 loss of the governance function, which determines the behaviour of the system; it ensures we get solutions to the FPUT system.
+- Loss_GE is the standard L2 loss of the governance function, which determines the behavior of the system; it ensures we get solutions to the FPUT system.
-- Loss_BC imposes the Neumann boudnary conditions which rewards the system for finding solutions with derivatives that decay towards the edges of the simulated boundary (this aligns with physical intuition as it prevents sharp changes).
+- Loss_BC imposes the Neumann boundary conditions which rewards the system for finding solutions with derivatives that decay towards the edges of the simulated boundary (this aligns with physical intuition as it prevents sharp changes).
 - Loss_Limit penalises the system if the particles towards the edges are not at rest.
 This is valid since the FPUT system has the particles at the 2 ends fixed, giving them both zero displacement and momentum.
-- Loss_Trans has the effect of reducing a family of travelling waves to a single principle candidate by centering it at the origin of the spatial domian.
+- Loss_Trans has the effect of reducing a family of travelling waves to a single principle candidate by centering it at the origin of the spatial domain.
 The motivation for this condition comes from the fact that a translation of a travelling wave is still a travelling wave (this is a phase shift).

 ```python
 def loss_function(model, t_points, indices, alpha):